 Now that we’ve laid out general strategies, it’s time to consider the specifics of selecting a championship-caliber team.

 In the “One-and-Done” era there is a prevalent belief that stud prospects (such as the three potential Top 10 NBA draft picks at Duke) often flop in the Big Dance.
-While that was true for Arizona’s Deandre Ayton last year, and for the notable John Wall/DeMarcus Cousins-led Kentucky team of 2010, it has not always been the case.
+While that was true for some, such as the notable John Wall/DeMarcus Cousins-led Kentucky team of 2010, it has not always been the case.

 Kentucky went on to win the NCAA title two years later with Anthony Davis leading the charge, and Duke followed suit in 2015 with Jahlil Okafor at the vanguard.